-- 20.1 Proposals for standard/off-the-shelf play equipment must include full details on: - Length of the warranties for each part making up the piece of equipment (for example a moving part of a piece of play equipment may only have a warrantee of one year, whereas, the structural posts may have a warrantee of twenty years).

-- Availability of each part making up the piece of equipment (for replacement) - Level of service provided by the supplier (for maintenance and spare parts). - 20.2 Proposals for all play equipment (including off-the-shelf, bespoke, custom and nature-play) must include details on: - Life expectancy. - Supply and install costs - 20.3 The City of Wanneroo will not approve standard/off-the-shelf play equipment where there will be no spare parts or part replacement provided by the supplier. - 20.4 Playground equipment and soft fall areas to comply with the relevant Australian standards. - 20.5 Playground location to be with adequate surveillance from houses / roads / paths / cars headlights. - 20.6 A risk assessment for the whole playground area is required to be undertaken by an independent risk auditor/assessor of the playground/play area at the Developers cost and issued to the City of Wanneroo for approval where in the City's opinion, the playground design is not covered by the Australian Standards.
+- 20.1 Proposals for standard/off-the-shelf play equipment must include full details on: - Length of the warranties for each part making up the piece of equipment (for example a moving part of a piece of play equipment may only have a warranty of one year, whereas, the structural posts may have a warranty of twenty years) - Availability of each part making up the piece of equipment (for replacement) - Level of service provided by the supplier (for maintenance and spare parts) - 20.2 Proposals for all play equipment (including off-the-shelf, bespoke, custom and nature-play) must include details on: - Life expectancy - Supply and install costs - 20.3 The City of Wanneroo will not approve standard/off-the-shelf play equipment where there will be no spare parts or part replacement provided by the supplier. - 20.4 Playground equipment and soft fall areas to comply with the relevant Australian Standards. - 20.5 Playground location to have adequate surveillance from surrounding houses / roads / paths / cars headlights. - A risk assessment for the whole playground area is required to be undertaken by an independent risk auditor/assessor of the playground/play area at the Developers cost and issued to the City of Wanneroo for approval where in the City's opinion, the playground design is not covered by the Australian Standards.
 It is recommended that this is undertaken prior to the POS construction.
-Should any findings of the risk assessment raise any concerns, then the Developer is to address this at their cost to the City's approval and satisfaction. - 20.7 A playground equipment audit is required to be conducted after the installation of the play equipment at the Developers cost, prior to the City of Wanneroo's practical completion inspection and prior the park opening to the public by an independent auditor.
-Any remediation work required as a consequence of the audit (as deemed by the City) is to be undertaken by the Developer and approved by the City prior to the park opening to the public. - 20.8 A second playground equipment audit is required 1 year after practical completion at the Developers cost and any remediation work required as a consequence of the audit (as deemed by the City of Wanneroo) is to be undertaken by the Developer and approved by the City. - 20.9 A third playground equipment audit is required prior to handover at the Developers cost and any remediation work required as a consequence of the audit (as deemed by the City of Wanneroo) is to be undertaken by the Developer and approved by the City. - 20.10 Copies of all playground audits and subsequent actions taken are to be provided to the City of Wanneroo at practical completion and at handover. - 20.11 Playground audits are to be conducted as per the Australian Standards. - 20.12 Soft fall audits are to be conducted as per the Australian Standards by the same auditor in conjunction with each playground audit. - 20.13 Playgrounds are to be set back a minimum of 9m from roads. - 20.14 Playgrounds are to accommodate different age groups. - 20.15 Play equipment/exercise equipment and furniture to be in accordance with Local Planning Policy 4.3 and subject to the City of Wanneroo's approval prior to construction. - 20.16 In accordance with LPP4.3, the City of Wanneroo requires that consideration is made for the inclusion of Universal Access/All Inclusive play equipment for Neighbourhood passive parks and above.
+Should any findings of the risk assessment raise any concerns, then the Developer is to address this at their cost to the City's approval and satisfaction. - 20.7 A playground equipment audit is required to be conducted by an independent auditor at the Developers cost after the installation of the play equipment, but prior to the practical completion inspection and prior the park opening to the public.
+Any remediation work required as a consequence of the audit (as deemed by the City) shall be undertaken by the Developer and approved by the City prior to the park opening to the public. - 20.8 A second playground equipment audit is required to be conducted by an independent auditor at the Developers cost 1 year after practical completion and any remediation work required as a consequence of the audit (as deemed by the City of Wanneroo) shall be undertaken by the Developer and approved by the City. - 20.9 A third playground equipment audit is required to be conducted by an independent auditor at the Developers cost prior to handover and any remediation work required as a consequence of the audit (as deemed by the City of Wanneroo) shall be undertaken by the Developer and approved by the City.